storj-archived/blog/content/post/engineering/the-storj-v3-developer-library-has-arrived.md

 Libuplink contains a number of interesting components, including pre-written code and subroutines, classes, values or type specifications, message templates, configuration walkthroughs, and [great documentation](https://godoc.org/storj.io/storj/lib/uplink).

-The most exciting part about Libuplink is how easy it is to switch off AWS onto a more economical, decentralized, and fault-tolerant alternative.
+The most exciting part about Libuplink is how easy it is to switch from AWS to a more economical, decentralized, and fault-tolerant alternative.

 If you are currently using Amazon S3, you can connect directly to Storj through an S3 gateway hosted alongside your application server.
 This means that switching to the decentralized cloud and reaping the cost, performance and privacy benefits is as easy as changing two lines in your config file!
 No new code needed!
 [The walkthrough for the Gateway can be found on our documentation page](https://github.com/storj/docs).